api3dao/airnode/packages/airnode-examples/README.md

 yarn rebuild-airnode-container
 ```

-This command will facilitate the previously built artifacts container to build the containerized version of Airnode
+This command will utilise the previously built artifacts container to build the containerized version of Airnode which
-which you can run locally.
+you can then run locally.

 ### 13. (Only if running Airnode locally) Run the Airnode container